 Pecan Pie

 This is one of my favorite grain-free dessert recipes.
-With no refined sugar and lots of eggs for protein, it is a relatively healthy dessert for special occasions.
+With no refined sugar and lots of eggs for protein, it’s a relatively healthy dessert for special occasions.
+Plus this version doesn’t have any of the corn syrup that gives many versions a weird taste.

 How to Put It All Together (Step by Step)

-Step 1: Write Out a Thanksgiving Menu Plan (or Borrow Mine!)
+Step 1: Write Out a Thanksgiving Dinner Menu Plan (or Borrow Mine!)

 About two weeks before Thanksgiving, I pull up my holiday recipes in Real Plans (the tool that makes all my menu dreams come true) and decide what I’m going to make.
-I also check the pantry and make sure I have my staples that aren’t available locally so I have time to order from my favorite online sources.
+I also check the pantry and make sure I have my staples that aren’t available locally.
+This way I have time to order from my favorite online sources.

 Free Printable Shopping List